How did the Versailles Treaty lead to World War Two?

 Each of the powers represented at the treaty conference came out with some disappointments, to say the least.
 The British goal of stability was largely subverted by revolutions across Europe and France's demand for increasing punishment for Germany.
 Italy did not receive territory promised in secret deliberations during the war.
 The largest shortfalls appeared for France and the United States.

 President Wilson's lofty goals of internationalism fell asunder in the postwar reality.
 The emerging League of Nations lacked the teeth needed to actually prevent an aggressive power from emerging and destroying the fragile peace.
-Rather than creating a series of independent democracies across Eastern Europe and the Middle East, conflict raged for years, leading to opportunities for Nazi Germany and Stalin's Russia.
+Rather than creating a series of independent democracies across Eastern Europe and the Middle East, conflict raged for years, leading to opportunities for Hitler's Germany and Stalin's Russia.
 Furthermore, the United States never signed the Treaty of Versailles and joined the League.
 The U.S. Senate never ratified the Treaty, destroying Wilson's grand vision.

 However, it was France that had the largest impact.
 France's incessant desire for revenge alienated its allies and sparked radical political movements in Germany.
 The French understood that the country was completely drained by the war, losing almost half of its youngest adult male generation.
 Paris developed a decidedly defensive posture, seeking various ways to box in and humiliate Germany.
 France created alliances with many of the new Eastern European states, none of which would adequately function.
 France also created a long line of defenses along the new Franco-German border.
 This Maginot Line proved to be less than up to the task in 1940, despite substantial effort and investment.